-The steep section of firebreak at the southern end of the western boundary has been closed and an alternative route has been in place for several years.
-However, further management input is needed to halt erosion and encourage regeneration.
+The steep section of firebreak at the southern end of the western boundary has been closed and an alternative used for several years.
+Further management input is needed, however, to halt erosion and encourage regeneration.
 This will be achieved by cutting several lateral drains across the old firebreak as well as laying logs and brush.
 These two measures will slow the rate of movement of water (and therefore erosion) and trap seed.
 The brush also provides an additional source of seed.

-The two internal tracks which meander into the Reserve, one running northwards from the southern boundary and the other eastwards from the southern end of the western boundary, will be closed and ripped to encourage regeneration.
+The two internal tracks, which meander into the Reserve, one running northwards from the southern boundary and the other eastwards from the southern end of the western boundary, will be closed and ripped to encourage regeneration.